 Boston Energy is and will continue to grow with the Offshore Renewables industry.
 We’re excited for more opportunities in the UK, both pre-install and maintenance (and floating) as well as across Europe.
 We’re also expanding in a few of our locations such as the US and Taiwan and further exploring new geographies including Vietnam, Australia, India, Turkey, Poland, etc. To quote the immortal Del Boy, “the world’s your lobster, Rodders”.

 Why work for Boston Energy?
-From office staff to our technicians across the world, our people tell us why they chose their career with Boston Energy
+From our support team at Head Office to our technicians across the world, our people tell us why they chose their career with Boston Energy

 April 28, 2022

 Since our conception in 2012, Boston Energy has gone from strength to strength – with projects won in new regions...

 From Wind Turbine Technician to Technical Contracts Manager: Rob Mitchison shares his experiences of transitioning from the field to an office based role with Boston Energy

 March 25, 2022

 At Boston Energy, we pride ourselves on the knowledge and experience our team has from their careers in the wind...

 Here at Boston Energy, we like to make sure our technicians have the opportunity to upskill and move into the...

 BOSTON SPOTLIGHT: Meet Steve, Logistics and Facilities Manager and find out how you can join his team